Time-varying Vector Field Compression with Preserved Critical Point Trajectories: Problem Formulation and Guarantees

 \begin{lemma}[Zero-set in a tetrahedron] Under piecewise-linear interpolation in $x$--$y$--$t$, the set $\{\mathbf{V}=0\}$ restricted to any tetrahedron $\tau$ is either empty or a straight line segment whose endpoints lie on two distinct faces of $\tau$.
 In general position, intersections with the boundary are either $0$ or $2$ points. \end{lemma}

-\begin{theorem}[Per-time critical point preservation] If the critical point predicate on every triangular face of the space--time mesh is invariant under compression, then for every time slice $t_k$, the critical point set on $D\times\{t_k\}$ is unchanged (same cardinality and locations via piecewise-linear barycentric mapping). \end{theorem} \begin{proof}[Sketch] A critical point at time $t_k$ is precisely an intersection of the zero-set with a time-slice face lying in $D\times\{t_k\}$; by Lemma~\ref{lem:line}, such intersections are exactly the face crossings decided by the predicate in Sec.~\ref{sec:problem:cp-detection}.
+\begin{theorem}[Per-time critical point preservation] If the face-level critical-point predicate on every triangular face of the space-time mesh is invariant under compression, then for every time slice $t_k$, the critical point set on $D\times\{t_k\}$ is unchanged (same cardinality and locations via piecewise-linear barycentric mapping). \end{theorem} \begin{proof}[Proof Sketch] A critical point at time $t_k$ is precisely an intersection of the zero-set with a time-slice face lying in $D\times\{t_k\}$; by Lemma~\ref{lem:line}, such intersections are exactly the face crossings decided by the predicate in Sec.~\ref{sec:problem:cp-detection}.
 If the predicate outcome on all time-slice faces is preserved, the set of intersection points on each slice is identical; their in-face barycentric coordinates (hence geometric positions) are preserved by construction. \end{proof}

 \begin{theorem}[Track equivalence] Assume general position so that in every tetrahedron the zero-set is either empty or a single segment with endpoints on two faces.
-If face-level critical point decisions are preserved on all faces, then the adjacency of segments across shared faces is identical before and after compression, hence the reconstructed track graph (number of tracks, their connectivity, and combinatorial structure) is unchanged. \end{theorem} \begin{proof}[Sketch] Within a tetrahedron, the two boundary intersections determine a unique segment; preserving which faces are crossed preserves which segment exists.
-Across tets, two segments meet if and only if they share the same crossing point on a shared face.
-Because the face predicate and the barycentric crossing on that face are preserved, the segment gluing is unchanged, yielding an isomorphic track graph. \end{proof}
+If face-level critical point decisions are preserved on all faces, then the adjacency of segments across shared faces is identical before and after compression, hence the reconstructed track graph (number of tracks, their connectivity, and combinatorial structure) is unchanged. \end{theorem} \begin{proof}[Proof Sketch] Within a tetrahedron, the two boundary intersections uniquely determine a segment; thus, preserving which faces are intersected ensures that the same segment is retained.
+Across tetrahedra, two segments connect if and only if they share the same intersection point on a common face.
+Since both the face predicate and the corresponding barycentric intersection on that face are preserved, the segment connectivity remains unchanged, yielding an isomorphic track graph. \end{proof}

-According to Theorem~\ref{thm:per-frame} and Theorem~\ref{thm:track}, we can conclude that preserving all per-time critical points as well as all cross-time-slab critical points constitutes a sufficient condition for ensuring the preservation of critical point trajectories.
+According to Theorem~\ref{thm:per-frame} and Theorem~\ref{thm:track}, we can conclude that preserving all per-time critical points as well as all cross-time-slab critical points constitutes a sufficient condition for ensuring the preservation of critical-point trajectories.